Pretty-printing.

 Every break hint in a vertical box splits the line.

-If the pretty-printer splits the line in the box, d
+If the pretty-printer splits the line in the box, d is added to the

 current indentation.

-opens a new 'horizontal/vertical' pretty-printing box
+val open_hvbox : int -> unitopen_hvbox d opens a new 'horizontal/vertical' pretty-printing box

-with offset d
+with offset d.

 This box behaves as an horizontal box if it fits on a single line, otherwise it behaves as a vertical box.

-If the pretty-printer splits the line in the box, d
+If the pretty-printer splits the line in the box, d is added to the

 current indentation.

-opens a new 'horizontal-or-vertical' pretty-printing box
+val open_hovbox : int -> unitopen_hovbox d opens a new 'horizontal-or-vertical' pretty-printing box

-with offset d
+with offset d.

 This box prints material as much as possible on every line.